+'''

-v<major>.<minor>.<patch level>
+v<major version>.<minor version>.<patch level>

+v<number>.<number>.a-z

+'''

 The major and minor versions follow the GR-1 firmware versions.
 The patch level is separate from the firmware version's patch level (a correction in the manual text vs a software fix in the firmware).

 Major version updates involve a complete redesign of the user interface and possible feature additions.
 Minor version updates involve feature additions.
-Firmware patch level updates purely involve bug fixes.
-Document patch level updates involve additions to documentation: yet undocumented features, typos, and errata.